Skip to main content

 print(f"Processing {body}")

-# Do work...
+# Do the actual work...

 time.sleep(5)

-# Acknowledge after processing
+# Acknowledge ONLY after processing is complete

 ch.basic_ack(delivery_tag=method.delivery_tag)